Olatubosun/rocksdb.docs/RocksDB-Bloom-Filter.md

 So the false positive rate of point lookups is computed by (positives - true positives) / (positives - true positives + true negatives).

-Pay attention to these the confusing scenarios:
+Pay attention to these confusing scenarios:
 1. If both whole_key_filtering and prefix are set, prefix are not checked during point lookups.
 2. If only the prefix is set, the total number of times prefix bloom is checked is the sum of the stats of point lookup and seeks.
 Due to absence of true positive stats in seeks, we then cannot have the total false positive rate: only that of of point lookups.